mttymtt/Glyphs-Resources/README.md

 `Glyphs.intDefaults["TextModeNumbersThreshold"] = 151`

+### Name Guideline
+This will add a name to your guideline.
+Just select one guideline, then run the script in the macro panel.

+`Layer.selection[0].name = "Guide Name Here"`

 ### Save Vector Screenshot of Glyphs Window
 This prompts a print dialog box for your Glyphs Window.
 Click on “PDF” in the lower left hand corner and then choose “Save as PDF.”